In Him Ministries:

 Remember who you are in Christ Jesus.

 When we are justified by Christ we are empowered to serve God and our fellow man through the power of the Holy Spirit indwelling us.
 It is Christ’s death on the cross that justifies us.
 His crucifixion dealt with the problem of human sin forever.
 Because of what Christ has done for us, we can have complete assurance that our sins have been forgiven, past, present, and future!
 When we trust in Jesus Christ alone for our salvation, we become his new creations, “created in Christ Jesus for good works, which God prepared beforehand, that we should walk in them.”
-(Ephesians 2:10).
+(Eph.
+2:10).

 Accepting the false gospel of legalism can only lead you to death.

-ESV Text Edition: 2016
+BSB Text Edition: 2025

 thinbar